 Boilersuit - Sea Green

 As we garment dye our boiler suits, we get some variation in sizing in each batch due to shrinkage.
 We're finding that this batch is coming up on the small side length wise (in the body and the leg).
-We recommend sizing up if you are between sizes and particularly if you are over 5ft4.
+We recommend this style for those 5ft5/6 and under.

 In case you hadn't already guessed, we LOVE jumpsuits.
 We believe that a good jumpsuit can see you through all stages of womanhood.
 We want women to feel like themselves even when their bodies are growing and nurturing babies; a time when your body may not feel like your own.